csjiet/machine-teaching-with-OLS/README.md

 Code: main.ipynb

-Premise: Learn the simple inverse problem of machine learning, where data points are strategically chosen to bring about similar effects of conventional machine learning methods.
+Premise: Learn the simple inverse machine learning problem, where data points are strategically chosen to bring about similar effects of conventional machine learning methods.